dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Streaming.md

 ```
 bin/kafka-topics --create --zookeeper localhost:2181 --replication-factor 1 --partitions 2 --topic weather
 ```
+{: .ShellCommand}

 ### 3. Create a Kafka Producer to Stream Data  {#createproducer}

 This section presents our sample code to produce a stream of weather data.
-The fully commented version of this code is available in  [./examples/SparkStreamingSubmit.tar.gz](./examples/SparkStreamingSubmit.tar.gz).
+The fully commented version of this code is available in  [`./examples/SparkStreamingSubmit.tar.gz`](./examples/SparkStreamingSubmit.tar.gz).

 Here's the main code for our Kafka producer: